 Working among the rural community, you have to very patient and simple otherwise you cannot survive.
 When we were starting and still when we visit villages we are mocked in many cases, resisted and sometimes even abused.

 People suspect your motives.
 Even a single word or step can adversely affect your work.
-You have to make a balance between working in non-profit domain where you see lot of problems around but you have to be focused.
+You have to make a balance between working in a non-profit domain where you see lot of problems around but you have to be focused.

 • Do you have a mentor who guides/advices you on matters of the business?